-For more information please download the 2018 YSP Guidelines.
+For more information, please download the complete 2021 YSP Guidelines.

 How to Apply

-- Applicant Checklist: The Applicant Checklist was created as a guide to the Letter of Intent and Full Application requirements.
+- Applicant Checklist: The Applicant Checklist is a guide to the Letter of Intent and Full Application requirements.

-- Mentor/Mentee Checklist: The Mentor/Mentee Application Checklist was created to help applicants and mentors develop clear expectations and parameters regarding roles and responsibilities during a mentor/mentee relationship.
+- Mentor/Mentee Checklist: The Mentor/Mentee Checklist helps applicants and mentors develop clear expectations and parameters regarding the roles and responsibilities of the mentor/mentee during the application process.

-- Institutional Checklist: The Institutional Checklist was created as a resource tool for applicants to use in communicating the administrative application requirements with their institution or organization.
+- Institutional Checklist: The Institutional Checklist is a resource tool for applicants to use in communicating the administrative application requirements with their institution or organization.

-- Mid-Summer: Latest notification date of LOI status and invitations for full application.
+August 2020: Latest notification date of LOI status and invitations to submit a Full Application.

-- Early Spring (following year): Latest notification date of full application status.
+Early April 2021: Latest notification date of Full Application status.

-To note: Two additional webinars are planned for applicants with approved LOIs who have been invited to apply for the full application process.
+Please note: An additional webinar is planned for applicants with approved LOIs who have been invited to submit a Full Application.